AdobeXD/plugin-samples/reference/ui/styles/supported-css-layout-styles.md

 Set the position of the element.
 This style also impacts layout.

 Supported values:

-* `static` - the element is rendered with typical layout.
+- `static` - the element is rendered with typical layout.
-* `absolute` - the element is positioned absolutely, relative to its nearest positioned ancestor.
+- `absolute` - the element is positioned absolutely, relative to its nearest positioned ancestor.
 The element no longer affects layout.
-* `fixed` - the element positions is fixed
+- `fixed` - the element position is fixed
-* `relative` - the element is positioned relatively, and still affects layout.
+- `relative` - the element is positioned relatively, and still affects layout.

 View on [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/position)